CapSap/ecomm-app/README.md

   - maybe have a detailed product page

 ## How it works
 The App consists of 2 pages, a home page and a product detailed page.
 When the app is rendered a useEffect hook is called once to get the data from the database.
-This data lives in the App state and is passed as props to relevant components.
+This database-data lives in the App state and is passed as props to relevant components.
+React Router is used to simulate 2 pages.

 ## Thoughts